freeCodeCamp/freeCodeCamp/guide/english/algorithms/sorting-algorithms/bubble-sort/index.md

 ## Bubble Sort

 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
+In simple words, Bubble sort is based on the idea of repeatedly comparing pairs of adjacent elements and then swapping their positions if they exist in the wrong order.

 This is a very slow sorting algorithm compared to algorithms like quicksort, with worst-case complexity O(n^2).
 However, the tradeoff is that bubble sort is one of the easiest sorting algorithms to implement from scratch.